fbpx

 2. Regular meetings with faculty and designated staff to facilitate proper implementation of the plan.

-3. Regular conferences with faculty and the Counselor/ADA Specialist to monitor the effectiveness of the accommodations.
+3. Regular conferences with faculty and the Accessibility Specialist to monitor the effectiveness of the accommodations.

 • Note Taker/Scribe Services